-YOUNG TREE ESTABLISHMENT Year 2 Year 1 March 30 days after planting Broadcast 0.1 pound of actual nitrogen per tree over a 4-5' diameter circle.
-Broadcast 0.2 pound of actual nitrogen per tree over a 6' diameter circle. (whichever comes last) Broadcast 1 lb of calcium nitrate over a 6' diameter circle.
+YOUNG TREE ESTABLISHMENT (NON-BEARING) Year 1 Year 2 30 days after planting Broadcast 0.1 pound of actual nitrogen per tree over a 4-5' diameter circle.
+Broadcast 0.2 pound of actual nitrogen per tree over a 6' diameter circle.
+May Broadcast 1 lb of calcium nitrate over a 6' diameter circle.
 Broadcast 1.25 lb of calcium nitrate over a 6' diameter circle.
-May\ July\ Broadcast 1 lb of calcium nitrate over a 6' diameter circle.
-Do not apply after Broadcast 1.25 lb of calcium nitrate over a 6' diameter circle.
+July Broadcast 1 lb of calcium nitrate over a 6' diameter circle.
 Do not apply after 1 Aug.
 Late application may make young trees more prone to cold damage.
-1 Aug.
+Broadcast 1.25 lb of calcium nitrate over a 6' diameter circle.
+Do not apply after 1 Aug.
 Late application may make young trees more prone to cold damage.

-\Actual amount of nitrogen to be applied during May and June should depend on tree growth and the presence of timely irrigation
+Actual amount of nitrogen to be applied during May and June should depend on tree growth and the presence of timely irrigation